THE VOICES OF THE WELLS

 If you are interested in participating in this course, please be prepared to participate along with others! – especially in the forum.
 This is very much about sharing ideas and experiences.
 Above all, if you are interested in joining this journey, please be prepared to commit yourself to it for its full course, and to work respectfully and caringly with your fellow pilgrims.

 Fees, and how to sign up

-The total cost for ‘The Voices of the Wells’ is 500 euros.
+The total cost for the 8-week intensive ‘The Voices of the Wells’ course in 2018 will be 295 euros.